jukra/projectnami-blob-cache-front-end/readme.md

 	ProjectNamiBlobCache.StorageKey			<your storage account Primary Access Key>

-	ProjectNamiBlobCache.StorageConainer	<your cache container in your storage account>
+	ProjectNamiBlobCache.StorageContainer	<your cache container in your storage account>

 	ProjectNamiBlobCache.Proactive			<set to 1 to enable Proactive mode, otherwise set to 0>